 Oka: A Convergence of Cultures and the Canadian Forces (2008)

-A summary of the book at Public Safety Canada reads:
+A summary (accessed around May 2014; the link is no longer available) of the book at Public Safety Canada reads:

 The latter study, which includes an overview of the early history of Oka, adds to my understanding of the relationship between the Sulpicians and the First Nations.
 A related topic, also of interest, concerns the relationship between the Sulpicians and George-Etienne Cartier.
 The latter topic is discussed in a review (see link in previous sentence) of two books about Cartier.

 Much has been written and asserted about the Oka crisis and related matters.

 The topic is of interest – to me personally, among other people – because any discussion related to Oka is concerned with a wider, fundamental, and pertinent question.

 The question is: When you tell a story, whose story are you telling?